JimmyWuMadchester/Docs/MachineLearningYearning_AN.md

 * Training set — Which you run your learning algorithm on.
 * Dev (development) set — Which you use to tune parameters, select features, and make other decisions regarding the learning algorithm.
 Sometimes also called the holdout cross validation set.
+It's also called a validation set, used for model selection.
 * Test set — which you use to evaluate the performance of the algorithm, but not to make any decisions about regarding what learning algorithm or parameters to use.
+The test set is for final model.